myousefi2016/QLB/README.md

 # Quantum Lattice Boltzmann

-Dirac Solver using the Quantum Lattice Boltzmann scheme and 3D visualisation.
+Dirac Solver using the Quantum Lattice Boltzmann scheme and 3D visualisation with OpenGL.

 # Building